haquema/CV/README.md

 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

+Rock climbing / Cycling / Judo (signed up to start soon!!)
+Trying to become a polyglot

 Any cool stuff that makes you a super part of a software development team